compromise-evident/pqML/README.md

 that line is 98 characters long.
 Each absolute zero consists of "0,0,0,0,0,0,0,0".
 Your characters on the other hand, consist of their binary string, +128.
-See, 128 is added so that each character always begins with a "1" bit.
+See, 128 is added so that each character always begins with a "1" bit, even if it's the number zero.
 Example: "a" = 01100001 = 97.
 Now do 01100001 + 10000000 = 11100001.
 That's 97 + 128 = 225.
 So an "a" in your data triggers "1,1,1,0,0,0,0,1"
 on the model's input layer of 784 width--corresponding